Trump throws GOP into chaos

 Forcing Trump off the ticket

-But the chances that the GOP could force Trump off its presidential ticket just a month before election day appeared to be a long shot, not least because the election is already underway in some states in absentee and early voting.
+Republican sources say one option under consideration is ending the Joint Fundraising Agreement between the RNC and the Trump campaign so the RNC could focus its fundraising exclusively on critical down ballot races and encourage donors who were opposed to Trump to continue to support the party.

-In theory, there is a mechanism to replace Trump on the ticket should he reverse himself and drop out.
+But the chance that the GOP could force Trump off its presidential ticket just a month before Election Day appears to be a long shot, not least because the election is already underway in some states in absentee and early voting.

+In theory, there is a mechanism to replace Trump on the ticket should he rescind his pledge to stay in the race and drop out.
 The party rules allow RNC members to pick a new nominee in a state-by-state vote.

 But any move to replace Trump would soon run into a legal minefield.
 There is no system in place, for instance, for states to recall votes or offer new ballots to Americans who have already voted in the election.
-Ballot access deadlines have already passed in some states so there would certainly be legal challenges to any attempts to count a vote for Trump on a ballot as a vote for Trump.
+Ballot access deadlines have already passed in some states so there would certainly be legal challenges.

 One RNC member told CNN's Tom LoBianco that dumping Trump would be almost impossible.